ortus-boxlang/boxlang-docs/language/queries.md

 ## Default Datasource

-You can also omit the `datasource` completely from query calls, and Boxlang will use the one defined in `Application.bx` as the **default** datasource connection.
+You can also omit the `datasource` completely from query calls, and BoxLang will use the one defined in `Application.bx` as the **default** datasource connection.
 This is a great way to encapsulate the datasource in a single location.
 However, we all know that there could be some applications with multiple data sources; that's ok; at least you can have one by default.

 {% code title="Application.bx" %}
 ```java